theophilelouvel/personal-site/posts/l211-removing-unnecessary-complexity-from-substring-search.md

 In our example, that means every time we meet a `"t"` in the long string we "pause" the main loop and start a new **nested loop**.

-As all nested loops, this isn't great: This algorithm's **time complexity is O(m * n)**, so roughly somewhere along the lines of O(n log n).
+As all nested loops, this isn't great: This algorithm's **time complexity is O(m * n)**.
 Space complexity isn't really of the essence in linear search since it's basically gonna stay O(n) no matter what.

 At first glance, it looks like there's little we can do about it: **The input can't be sorted**, so we have little choice but to stick with **linear search**.